 - Place cheesecake in the freezer and cover with plastic wrap.
 Freeze for at least 4 hours, but up to a week (although it's best to eat within 3-4 days).

 - Make the salted caramel: in a small saucepan heat coconut milk, sugar and vanilla.
 Bring to a low boil stirring constantly to prevent burning.
 After about 10 minutes, the color should darken and be ready.
 Add sea salt.
 Pour into a jar or glass bowl and let cool.
 You can even refrigerate to speed up the process.
 Drizzle over the cheesecake.
 You should have plenty of leftover caramel.
-You can pour over the entire cheesecake, or create a light drizzle.
 Sprinkle with additional sea salt.